someparty/someparty/source/articles/2022-05-24-un-homme-sans-visage.html.markdown

 ###[Bike Thiefs](https://bikethiefs.bandcamp.com/): *Small Claims Court*
 ==Watch on [YouTube](https://youtu.be/M88_hWfTjqE) - Preview and purchase at [Bandcamp](https://bikethiefs.bandcamp.com/album/small-claims-court)==

 Toronto's [Bike Thiefs](https://bikethiefs.bandcamp.com/) are in Europe supporting their 2020 [Stomp Records](https://stomprecords.com/) LP *Leaking*.
 To mark the occasion, the wry punk group's shared "Small Claims Court," their first new studio recording since their debut.
-The track finds the trio recording with Emmett O'Reilly and Mike Warne of [Pkew Pkew Pkew](https://www.pkewx3.com/)producing.
+The track finds the trio recording with Emmett O'Reilly and Mike Warne of [Pkew Pkew Pkew](https://www.pkewx3.com/) producing.
 You can check it out at Bandcamp or through the accompanying video on YouTube.
 The single comes backed by the "morose version" of the *Leaking* song "Flyover State."

 Bike Thiefs features bassist Kris Pandierada, drummer Andrew Fasken, and guitarist/vocalist Marko Woloshyn.